STEM-ENRG/javascript_practice/README.md

 > Note: If you set up SSH, then use the ssh link: `git@github.com:STEM-ENRG/javascript_practice.git`

 # Open the files in VSCode
-If you've unzipped the files, then follow the instructions from unzip.
-If you cloned then follow the clone instructions
+If you've unzipped the files, then follow the instructions from the Unzip section.
+If you cloned then follow the clone instructions.

 ## Unzip
 Open VSCode and Click Open and choose the folder where you placed the unzipped files in